 In Daniel 12:10 we are told that: “Many shall be purified, and made white, and tried; but the wicked shall do wickedly:and none of the wicked shall understand; but the wise shall understand”.

-We can only have this understanding if we are obeying all of God’s commandments and are not counted as those who do wickedly.
-It is those who have God’s Holy Spirit that will understand the things that are now being opened to His Ekklesia.
-This is a time to take advantage of all that He is teaching us and to seek Him now with all of our hearts while we still have time to do so.
+We can only have this understanding if we live by every Word of God and are not counted as those who do wickedly.
+It is those who have God’s Holy Spirit and diligently seek knowledge of God’s Word living by every Word of God that will be given understanding of the things now being revealed to His Ekklesia.

-Matthew 25 is the parable of the 10 virgins with a message to God’s people to be filling our lamps with oil which is an allegory of the Holy Spirit, while we still have the opportunity to buy and fill ourselves up with God’s Word and to have His Spirit in abundance.
+Matthew 25 is the parable of the 10 virgins with a message to God’s people to be filling our lamps with oil which is an allegory of the Holy Spirit, while we still have the opportunity to fill ourselves up with God’s Word and His Spirit in abundance.

 Matthew 25:1 Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps, and went forth to meet the bridegroom.
 25:2 And five of them were wise, and five were foolish.
 25:3 They that were foolish took their lamps, and took no oil with them: 25:4 But the wise took oil in their vessels with their lamps.
 25:5 While the bridegroom tarried, they all slumbered and slept.
 25:6 And at midnight there was a cry made, Behold, the bridegroom cometh; go ye out to meet him.
 25:7 Then all those virgins arose, and trimmed their lamps.
 25:8 And the foolish said unto the wise, Give us of your oil; for our lamps are gone out.
 25:9 But the wise answered, saying, Not so; lest there be not enough for us and you: but go ye rather to them that sell, and buy for yourselves.
 25:10 And while they went to buy, the bridegroom came; and they that were ready went in with him to the marriage: and the door was shut.
 25:11 Afterward came also the other virgins, saying, Lord, Lord, open to us.
 25:12 But he answered and said, Verily I say unto you, I know you not.
 25:13 Watch therefore, for ye know neither the day nor the hour wherein the Son of man cometh.

-Ephesians 5:15 See then that ye walk circumspectly, not as fools, but as wise,16 Redeeming the time, because the days are evil.
+Ephesians 5:15 See then that ye walk circumspectly, not as fools, but as wise, 5:16 Redeeming the time, because the days are evil.
 5:17 Wherefore be ye not unwise, but understanding what the will of the Lord is.

 As we see the day approaching, now is the time to be redeeming that time and to use it to seek all that our Father would have for us, including the wisdom to know what is of Him and what is not of Him.